genome-miner/tb_dual_target_pipeline/README.md

 ## <a id="key-finding"></a>🌟 Key Finding

-**Rv1258c is this project's dual-purpose target:** strongest docking hit overall (thioridazine, −8.2 kcal/mol, structurally validated) **and** a conserved, antigenic, non-allergenic, non-toxic novel B-cell epitope (GKPHHTSRPQ) absent from IEDB — simultaneously druggable and vaccine-relevant.
+**Rv1258c is this project's dual-purpose target:** the strongest docking hit overall (thioridazine, −8.2 kcal/mol, structurally validated) **and** a conserved, antigenic, non-allergenic, non-toxic novel B-cell epitope (GKPHHTSRPQ) absent from IEDB, simultaneously druggable and vaccine-relevant.

 ---